 - Terje, what do you think about turning 50?

-- The fact that I'm alive when I'm 50 is in itself quite well done, that!
+- The fact that I'm alive when I'm 50 is in itself quite well done!
 Although life has not been that tough, I have been close to dangerous situations, both self-inflicted and due to external factors.
 I was on the plane to the US on 9/11 and I was four blocks away when an explosion went off on the Moscow subway.
 I was also ten minutes away from landing in Tokyo during the last earthquake.
 In addition, I have come close to crashing into trees and rocks, and experienced small landslides.
 So I'm happy to have come this far.

 And he has come a long way since he took his first snowboard turns on a field in Telemark in 1988.
-The sports environment in Haakonsen's home village benefited from far-sighted winter sports enthusiasts, who already imported snowboards to the village in the 80s.
+The sports environment in Haakonsen's home village benefited from far-sighted winter sports enthusiasts, who already in the late 80s had imported snowboards to the village of Åmot.
 The equipment was embraced by an environment consisting, among others, of the siblings Åshild and Einar Lofthus, Harald Rishovd and a young Terje Haakonsen .

 Snowboarding's early roots in Telemark led the Lofthus siblings to the World Cup.
 It was precisely their experience abroad that was the decisive reason why the young great talent Terje got his first trips out of Norway to compete.